Second Quantization Approach to Many-Body Dispersion Interactions

 In summary, we have presented a formulation of the MBD model in the second quantization picture (SQ-MBD), leading to novel computational and conceptual insights into coupled QDOs in intricate molecular systems.
 The presented method allowed us to investigate the ground state of the MBD Hamiltonian in terms of the superposition of QDO excited states.
 Owing to the Fock space representation in the SQ-MBD framework, it becomes possible to simplify the calculation of expectation values of observables in and between MBD ground and excited states.
 SQ-MBD thus provides a suitable framework to compute and analyze the contribution of arbitrary sub-fragments to many important properties of the whole system, including the total MBD energy or the transition dipoles of MBD modes.
+The SQ-MBD approach could be extended to periodic systems akin to its parent MBD Hamiltonian~\cite{Hermann-CR}, where cooperative effects among atomic QDOs (mediated by plasmon-like MBD modes) may provide enhanced insights owing to the high symmetry of Bloch states in such systems.
 Moreover, SQ-MBD provides a natural approach to connect the MBD model of coupled QDOs with quantum information theory, paving the way to a straightforward application of methods to analyze correlations and (non)separability among different fragments in complex molecular systems.
-These results thus represent the starting point for development of computationally efficient strategies to enable the application of MBD interactions to molecular complexes with millions of atoms.
+These results thus represent the starting point for the development of computationally efficient strategies to enable the application of MBD interactions to molecular complexes with millions of atoms.\\

 MG and AT acknowledge support from the European Research Council (ERC Consolidator Grant ``BeStMo'') and Fonds National de la Recherche Luxembourg (FNR CORE grant BroadApp C20/MS/14769845).
 MG would like to thank Mario Galante, Marco Pezzutto, and Martin St\"ohr for their helpful suggestions.
 PK acknowledges support from the National Science Foundation, Whole Genome Science Foundation, and the U.S.-Italy Fulbright Commission.
-MG and PK would also like to acknowledge discussions at the Institute for Pure and Applied Mathematics, and insights from Georgia Dunston, Marco Pettini, and Giuseppe Vitiello.
+The authors would also like to acknowledge discussions at the Institute for Pure and Applied Mathematics, and insights from Georgia Dunston, Marco Pettini, and Giuseppe Vitiello.